 - British Columbia (sub-mortgage broker)

 - Saskatchewan (mortgage associate)

 - New Brunswick (mortgage associate)

-- Québec (mortgage broker and/or fully qualified real estate broker)
+- Québec (mortgage broker)

 If you hold a licence in Nova Scotia, Newfoundland and Labrador, Prince Edward Island, Yukon, the Northwest Territories or Nunavut, you are not exempt from Ontario’s education requirements.
 You can still apply to the Financial Services Regulatory Authority of Ontario (FSRA) to be licensed, but will need to meet all the education and other eligibility requirements.
 For more information on applying for a mortgage agent licence, please visit our licence application page.

 Even if you hold a valid licence from an exempt province, you still must meet all the other eligibility requirements for an Ontario licence.
 This includes being authorized to deal in mortgages with only one established Ontario mortgage brokerage.
 Your mortgage brokerage will initiate your application.